 The best therapy for any organization – from the point of view of performance – is to purge itself of marginal mediocrities.

 Every organization needs to know how it performs.
 The most important thing is to find out what the organization does exceedingly well so it can do more of it.
-(In future articles/videos we’ll discuss the methodology for making this determination.)
+Abandoning what does not perform enables the organizations to "feed the opportunities and starve the problems."

 Systematic sloughing off of yesterday frees energies and resources.
-It makes available the people and funds required for new things and/or to concentrate building on success, strengthening/expanding what does work.
+It makes available the people and funds required for new things and/or to concentrate on building on success, strengthening/expanding what does work.

-Indeed, observed Drucker, "When you have strong performance, it’s the very time to ask,' Can we set an even higher standard?"
+Indeed, observed Drucker, "When you have strong performance it is the very time to ask,' Can we set an even higher standard?"

 Abandonment should and can lead to concentrating efforts.
-Concentration is vital, but every organization must choose the right concentrations.
+Concentration is vital.
+But every organization must choose the right concentrations.